facebookresearch/MobileLLM/README.md

 ## License

-MobileLLM is CC-BY-NC 4.0 licensed as of now.
+MobileLLM is FAIR NC licensed as of now.